 Pulse360, a Riverside-CA-based software designed exclusively for financial advisors, has partnered with a risk alignment tech platform for financial advisors called Riskalyze.

 Four Startups Make it as Finalists at the Riverside Angel Summit 2021

-GattaCo, Inc., SiLi-ion, FarmSense, Inc., and Pharm Robotics qualified as four finalist teams at this year’s Riverside Angel Summit, competing for a prize money of $100K.
-The UCR media team shared that the “the program officially kicked off on Sept.
-6 and culminates on Dec.
-22, when investors will select at least one winning team to receive their investment“.
+GattaCo, Inc., SiLi-ion, FarmSense, Inc., and Pharm Robotics qualified as four finalist teams at this year’s Riverside Angel Summit, competing for $100K.
+The UCR media team shared that “the program officially kicked off on Sept 6 and culminated on Dec 22, when investors will select at least one winning team to receive their investment“.

 $20M in California Competes Tax Credits